ddv2311/e-learning/README.md

 # e-learning
-This is an online learning platform.<br>
+This is an online learning platform made using django.<br>
 Author- Darshit Vyas(ddv)